containers/podman-desktop/website/tutorial/running-a-kubernetes-cluster.md

 To use the Minikube tool on Windows, you must have a Podman machine running in rootful mode.

-- The Podman Desktop **Settings** enable you to create a default Podman machine that runs in rootful mode.
-However, if you have a custom Podman machine that you want to run in rootful mode, you can enable the setting from the UI.
+- By default, the Podman Desktop **Settings** enable you to create a Podman machine that runs in rootful mode.

   ![root mode enabled](img/root-mode-enabled.png)